Seek out information about the insurance you are about to purchase. This information can be from peers, insurance companies and the internet.

-- Know your agent or broker- There have been several cases of customers paying unlicensed agents/brokers and end up with no cover, yet they paid a premium.
-You can ask to see the agents/broker’s license to sell insurance, you can call the insurance company whose product they’re selling to you to confirm they represent the company and you can also check the IRA website to confirm they are licensed (https://www.ira.go.ke/index.php/regulatory-framework/regulatted-entities) .
+There have been several cases of customers paying unlicensed agents/brokers and end up with no cover, yet they paid a premium.
+You can ask to see the agents/broker’s license to sell insurance, you can call the insurance company whose product they’re selling to you to confirm they represent the company and you can also check the IRA website to confirm they are licensed It is in your best interest to always pay premiums directly to the insurance company.

 You should receive a copy of any type of insurance policy complete with terms and conditions outlining your coverage and its limitations within a reasonable period after your purchase.
-If you do not receive it, question your insurer, agent, or broker.
+If you do not receive it, follow up with your insurer, agent, or broker.
 Remember, the insurance policy is the proof of insurance and this also applies to motor insurance.

 Do not be pressured into purchasing insurance that you are not sure you need.
 Take time to decide what is right for you.